 Halloween Books for Kids

-To make this craft start by grabbing some coloured card (mine is purple).
+To make this craft start by grabbing your colored card (mine is purple).
 I recommend card or cardstock for this rather than paper just because it holds the paint better – no one wants a sloppy painting if they can avoid it!
 Dark card is also better than light colours as you want to be able to see the white paint.

 Of course as it’s a ghost there’s no right way to do this, you might have loads of paint in the middle and a little bit at the edges, it might follow a traditional ghost shape or it might be all over the place since who really knows what a ghost would look like?
 It all depends on what you feel like and of course your child’s age!

-Once your ghost painting is complete cut some eyes and a mouth out of black card or paper and glue these onto your ghosts body and your craft is ready to display.
+Once your ghost painting is complete cut some eyes and a mouth out of black card or paper and glue these onto your ghost’s body and your craft is ready to display.
 You could also use googly eyes or if you can wait for the paint to be totally dry you could try adding the features using markers.

 - Coloured card